 - And ultimately fostering a positive impact on the students and the local community

 The Edible Learning Lab Curriculum is supported by articles, videos, podcasts, and teaching aids to help prepare the instructor for each lesson.
-The Resource Library is the keystone of our Teach the Teacher approach.
-When you need more guidance, we’ll be there to help you.
+Just click a Learning Station link on the main menu bar to access the lesson list and supporting resources.

-Not sure exactly how the Lab is setup?
+Not sure exactly how the Lab is organized?
 Don’t understand how it all works?

 Our edible education program focuses on 8 Stations, each with a dedicated curriculum.

 The Edible Learning Lab is more than a classroom.
 It’s a place to get your hands dirty, to learn by actually doing.
 Students learn through success and failure as the natural process of food production unfolds through an integrated system of Learning Stations that include: